vchow6/Pet-Box-Subscription/README.md

 **price:**
 * Class of **price** was changed from "object" to "numeric", per criteria.
+* The previously data values that were listed as 'unlisted' became null values after the class change.
+Replaced the null values with the median value of the 'price' column.
 * The data is all positive and there's no missing values.

 **sales:**